 What is Critical Literacy Pedagogy?

-First, critical refers to critical theory.
+Critical here refers to critical theory.
 "Critical theory" is an umbrella term for many different theories (e.g., critical race theory, feminist theory, queer theory) that inspire people to question taken-for-granted assumptions and to challenge the dominant messages present in the texts they read and the media they consume.
-From this perspective, texts and media always communicate ideologies that serve someone's interest.
+Texts and media always communicate ideologies that serve someone's interest.
 A critical reading of a text, then, requires readers to identify those ideologies and to question, challenge, and critique them as necessary in an ongoing pursuit of emancipation.
-Any reading of a text inspired by critical theories requires readers to remember that they are agents with agency who do not have to be objects of someone else's designs.
+Any reading of a text inspired by critical theories requires readers to remember that they have agency and do not have to be objects of someone else's designs.
 Critical theories encourage people to develop sociopolitical consciousness as they analyze issues related to power and become aware of the ways power shapes the social, political, and economic workings of the world.
-Critical theories maintain that as people develop sociopolitical consciousness, they will also discover ways to transform the world to make it more just and equitable.
+As people develop sociopolitical consciousness, they will also discover ways to transform the world to make it more just and equitable.
 Brazilian philosopher and critical educator Paulo Freire and his colleague Donaldo Macedo described the kind of reading that leads to sociopolitical consciousness as "reading the word and the world."
 Reading the word and the world means using texts, observations, and inquiry to learn about the workings of the world so that inequities and injustices can be identified, challenged, and ultimately transformed to make the world more just.

-Second, from a sociocultural perspective, literacy is also an umbrella term for all the specific ways a person reads, writes, reasons, makes meaning, uses knowledge, and communicates with (and from) texts.
+From a sociocultural perspective, literacy is another an umbrella term for all the specific ways a person reads, writes, reasons, makes meaning, uses knowledge, and communicates with (and from) texts.
 Literacy involves strategically using literacy practices to accomplish goals with texts.
 Literacy practices are what people do, using technologies, texts, and tools that require reading, writing, speaking, and listening to accomplish their goals.
 These practices also include applying ways of thinking and using knowledge with and from texts.
 Such a view of literacy demands that educators view literacy as a verb instead of a noun.
+Literacy is something students demonstrate and perform, not something they either have or don't have.

-Third, pedagogy is an approach to teaching–it is how an educator enacts their teaching in the classroom.
-Pedagogies are influenced by a teacher’s values and beliefs, by their training in a teacher-preparation program, by their teaching experiences, by their thoughts about youth in general and their students specifically, by their state’s standards and their district’s policies, by their administrators, by their peers, and a host of other factors.
+Pedagogy is an approach to teaching–it is how an educator enacts their teaching in the classroom.
+Pedagogies are influenced by a teacher’s values and beliefs, by their training in a teacher-preparation program, by their teaching experiences, by their thoughts about youth in general and about their students specifically, by their state’s standards and their district’s policies, by their administrators, by their peers, and a host of other factors.
 Any approach to teaching inspired by critical theories is a critical pedagogy.
+I place literacy between critical and pedagogy to reinforce the disciplinary literacy perspective discussed above.

-Now, let's bring this all back together: CLP is an approach to teaching inspired by critical theory.
-CLP is any teaching that engages students in using literacy to understand how knowledge is connected to power and that supports students in using their knowledge to critique abuses of power and to advocate for a more just world.
-CLP is teaching focused on literacy instruction that inspires change in the world.
+Now, let's bring this all back together: Critical literacy pedagogy (CLP) is an approach to teaching inspired by critical theory (or theories).
+CLP is any teaching that engages students in using literacy practices to understand how knowledge is connected to power and that supports students in using their knowledge to critique abuses of power and to advocate for a more just world.
+CLP is teaching focused on literacy instruction that inspires students to change the world.

 Resources